Active boundary layers: Introduction

-Experiments \cite{Sanchez12, DeCamp15, Guillamat16PRE, Guillamat16, Guillamat17, Lemma19} and theoretical models \cite{Pismen13, Giomi13, Shi13, Thampi14EPL, Hemingway16, Pismen17, Shankar18} show that ANs feature a balanced population of positive, self-propelling, and negative, passively-entrained, semi-integer defects that continuously unbind and recombine, resulting in a turbulent mixing regime \cite{Giomi15, Urzay17, Alert19, Guillamat17, Martinez19}.
-Different from this traditional view, we show here that ABLs are exclusively populated by negative defects.
+We experimentally realize two-dimensional ANs by the self-assembly of filamentous bundles of microtubules and kinesin molecular motors at the water/oil interface \cite{Sanchez12, Guillamat16PRE, Hardouin19}, which form an active ordered film populated by motile topological defects characterized by semi-integer topological indices, or charges \cite{Doost18}.
+Trefoil-like -1/2 defects are passively advected by the flow while comet-like +1/2 defects actively drive the system.
+Experiments \cite{Sanchez12, DeCamp15, Guillamat16PRE, Guillamat16, Guillamat17, Lemma19} and theoretical models \cite{Pismen13, Giomi13, Thampi14EPL, Hemingway16, Shankar18} show that ANs feature a balanced population of positive and negative semi-integer defects that continuously unbind and recombine, resulting in a turbulent mixing regime \cite{Giomi15, Alert19, Guillamat17, Martinez19}.
+Different from this traditional view, we show here that, under lateral confinement, ANs can feature ABLs that are exclusively populated by negative defects.
 When analyzed individually, these boundary defects display differences with respect to their bulk counterparts, both in terms of their motility, symmetries, and built-up stresses.
 Remarkably, we identify recombination events between equal-sign defects residing at the boundary.

-While the AN in the boundary layer appears largely protected from the rest of the active preparation, the reverse is not true.
-For instance, by pinning defects at specific wall locations, we demonstrate that the boundary layer enslaves the rest of the material by ejecting streaming jets that determine the system-wide flows.
+Under strong confinement, the structure and dynamics of the ANs within the boundary is preserved and it even enslaves the bulk organization.
+For instance, in small disks, a single wall defect is responsible for ejecting streaming jets that determine the system-wide flow.
 Finally, by going from the individual to the collective dynamics of boundary defects, we show that their concerted effect echoes a purely one-dimensional Kuramoto-Sivashinsky (KS)-like description of spatio-temporal chaos \cite{Cross93}.